 Yula Paluy, a Birth Doula trained with Cornerstone Doula Trainings.
 I work with clients in SF, East Bay, & Marin.

-Whether you plan to birth at a hospital, a birth center, or at home, what matters is that you feel informed, safe, and empowered during this transformative period.
-It will be my privilege to help you prepare for the birth that you’d like to have, and to support you during labor so that you have as healthy and easy an experience as possible.
-I consider doula work important because it provides clear and direct support to women exactly when they need it.
+Wherever you plan to birth, what matters is that you feel informed, safe, and empowered during this transformative period of your life.
+It will be my privilege to help you prepare for the birth that you’d like to have, and to support you during labor so that your experience aligns with your values, and is as healthy and easy as possible.
+I consider doula work important because it provides clear and direct support to people exactly when they need it.

 You should feel comfortable with the person you hire to be your doula.
 I suggest that we meet first in your home or in a cafe for 45 minutes or so, get to know each other, and see if we click.
 This is a free meeting with no strings attached, though you may offer me coffee, tea, or water, at your discretion. :)